 In someone with BV, vaginal discharge may have:

-- be gray or white in color
+- a gray or white color

 Possible complications of BV during pregnancy include:

-- early, or preterm, delivery
+- early or preterm delivery

 - loss of pregnancy